PollyYP/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is accesing the variable up or down outside the function scope or block scipe.

 2. Study the following code, then answer the questions below.

 ```js